 Figure – Overview of workload-time(DL = Distance Learning period / M = Presence Module)

-Written assignments are pass/no pass.
-All assignments must be passed in due time in order to attend the exam.
+Written tasks are pass/no pass.
+Tasks must be passed in due time in order to attend the exam.
 If a student receives a no pass evaluation, the student will be given the possibility to rewrite in order to obtain a pass.

 Exam